 Aloe Vera for hair and skin is a god’s gift.
-Here are some of the ways to use it in your daily routine.
-It has lots of health benefits too.
+Here are some of the ways to answer how to use aloe vera for hair growth.

 Aloe Vera: “I am thorny but green;